Updated: 5 days ago

 The incompetence of a compromise

-Let’s understand first what compromising is: In essence, in any relationship there are two or more sides.
-Sometimes both sides have needs and wants that don’t necessarily correlate, and then a process of negotiation begins.
-“I want this, and you want that – let’s talk”.
-That’s the basic statement that there is to be made.
-That’s all fair enough, but it’s not the statement that is the problem, but how we approach the solution of it.
+Let’s dive a bit deeper into what compromising is: In essence, in any relationship there are two or more sides.
+Sometimes both sides have needs and wants that don’t necessarily match, and then a process of negotiation begins.
+“I want this, and you want that – let’s talk and see how we can reach an agreement”.
+That’s not such a bad idea, however, it’s not the statement that is the problem, but how we approach the solution of it.

-For the sake of simplicity, let’s take an example in which there are two sides to the matter – Say I want to go on a long anticipated vacation, but my girlfriend wants to visit her sick mom.
+For instance, let's say I want to go on a long anticipated vacation, but my girlfriend wants to visit her sick mom.
 I want A, and she wants B. As we both want something that is not quite the same, a dialogue between us might look something like this:

 - “Babe, we’ve planned this vacation for months, I was looking forward to do this with you.”